Rachel Pollack: Career

+Feminism and trans activism

+After Rachel's coming out, the couple moved to London, where they became active in radical lesbian feminist scene.
+They also were active in the UK Gay Liberation Front, who in 1972 published the trans manifesto titled “Don’t Call Me Mister You Fucking Beast,” written by Pollack, Roz Kaveney and others.
+In the same year Rachel and Edith experienced "sudden" rejection from their lesbian feminist peers, whose “political ideology had shifted” to a transphobic one, causing the couple to move to Amsterdam.
+Pollack's later work on spirituality continued to be influenced by women’s spirituality movement and second-wave feminism.

+In the 1990s, Pollack helped lead the New Woman Conference (focused on post-op trans women's experiences), and became a regular contributor to TransSisters, the Journal of Transsexual Feminism.

 Tarot reading

+In 1980 Pollack published 78 Degrees of Wisdom, a book on Tarot card reading that has been commonly referenced by Tarot readers.
 Pollack wrote the 1985 book Salvador Dali's Tarot, an exposition of Salvador Dalí's Tarot deck, comprising a full-page color plate for each card, with her commentary on the facing page.
-Her work 78 Degrees of Wisdom on Tarot reading is commonly referenced by Tarot readers.
 She created her own Tarot deck, Shining Woman Tarot (later Shining Tribe Tarot).
-She also aided in the creation of the Vertigo Tarot Deck with illustrator Dave McKean and author Neil Gaiman, and she wrote a book to accompany it.
+She also aided in the creation of the 1995 Vertigo Tarot Deck with illustrator Dave McKean and author Neil Gaiman, and she wrote a book to accompany it.
 Gaiman sometimes consulted Pollack on the tarot for his stories.